Return to top

 slice of easy healthy vegetarian layered taco casserole with tortillas, white baking dish in the background

 Is it possible to create a lasagna that resembles a cheesy enchilada?
-That’s the question I asked myself last week when I created this recipe.
+That’s the question I asked myself last week when I created this recipe with layers of corn tortillas filled with vegan refried beans, salsa, tender veggies, and topped with melty cheese.
 And the answer was a resounding yes!

-My crowd-pleasing layered taco casserole is naturally gluten-free and easy to make vegan!
-It’s super kid-friendly and an easy way to sneak in veggies if you have picky eaters.
-My kids devour this black bean taco casserole faster than you can say spinach!
+My crowd-pleasing layered taco casserole is gluten-free and easy to make vegan!
+It has similar flavors to my Mexican bean soup I recently posted, but without all that spice, making it super kid-friendly and an easy way to sneak in veggies if you have picky eaters.

 Latest Recipe Video!